 Preparation

-To make the burger patties, start by boiling the lentils.
-Rinse the lentils and cover them with cold water in a 1:2 ratio, bring to a boil, and simmer until tender (10-40 minutes, depending on the variety).
+To make the burger patties, rinse the lentils and cover them with cold water in a 1:2 ratio.
+Bring to a boil, then simmer until tender (10–40 minutes, depending on the variety).
 Add salt at the end.

-Drain the cooked lentils in a colander and squeeze out any excess liquid (over the pot), pressing down with a spoon.
+Drain the cooked lentils in a colander and press out any excess liquid into the pot with the back of a spoon.
 Transfer the lentils to a bowl and mash them with a potato masher.
-Add cumin, , chopped , and , along with the soft bread crumbs.
-You can add pepper and salt to taste if needed.
+Add the ground cumin, grated carrot, chopped celery, and chopped parsley, along with the soft bread crumbs.
+Add pepper and salt to taste if needed.

 Mix the filling well and form it into 6 round, flat patties.
-Coat them in breadcrumbs and fry in a skillet over medium heat with a little oil, about 2-3 minutes on each side, until golden brown.
+Coat them in the ½ cup breadcrumbs and fry in a skillet over medium heat with a little oil, about 2–3 minutes on each side, until golden brown.

 Assemble the burgers.
-Mix the homemade mayonnaise with the mustard, spread this mixture on the bottom halves of the buns, top with , then add the lentil patties and avocado.
+Mix the homemade mayonnaise with the mustard and spread this mixture on the bottom halves of the buns.
+Top with lettuce, then add the lentil patties and slices of avocado.
 Spread the mayonnaise-mustard mixture on the top halves of the buns and cover the patties.

 Tip

-Red lentils cook the fastest—10-15 minutes—while green and black lentils take longer—20-40 minutes.
-Green lentils are immature, so they need to be soaked for 1 hour before cooking.
-Green lentils hold their shape during cooking, while red lentils tend to break down.
-They also have different flavors: red lentils taste similar to peas, while green lentils have a pleasant, spicy flavor.
-At the end of cooking, you can add or , as well as cumin and other spices, and then use the broth for cooking dishes instead of water (to enhance flavor).
+Red lentils cook the fastest—10–15 minutes—while green and black lentils take longer, 20–40 minutes.
+Green lentils benefit from a 1-hour soak before cooking and hold their shape during cooking, while red lentils tend to break down.
+They also have different flavors: red lentils taste similar to peas, while green lentils have a pleasant, peppery flavor.
+At the end of cooking, season the lentils with salt and spices such as cumin, and save the cooking broth to use as a flavorful base for other dishes.

 Previously, we shared a recipe for a “biblical dish” made with lentils: